Cleaner Spaces Safer Seniors: Spring Cleaning Tips for CaregiversApril 02, 2019

-Springtime is now in full swing which means it's time for a little housekeeping!
-Help your senior loved ones feel more refreshed, calmer, and safer by providing a little help with spring cleaning.
-In this month's edition of the Canyon Creek Senior Living blog, we'll be discussing the benefits of spring cleaning for seniors along with some tips on how you can tidy up with senior safety and happiness in mind.
+Springtime is now in full swing, which means it's time for a little housekeeping!
+Help your loved ones feel more refreshed, calmer, and safer by providing a little help with spring cleaning.
+Let’s explore the benefits of spring cleaning along with some tips on how you can tidy up with senior safety and happiness in mind.

 Tidy Home, Tidy Mind

-When our living spaces are cluttered and dirty, we tend to feel more stressed, frenzied, or chaotic.
+When our living spaces are cluttered and dirty, we tend to feel more stressed.
 We all know the feeling that comes over us after we've de-cluttered our spaces: an immediate sense of relief and calm.

 A few key tips for helping to de-clutter your senior's space: